mdturnerinoz/c_arrays/README.md

 c_arrays
 ========

+Two and three dimensional static and dynamic arrays in C.

 I have created this small set of C files to help one better understand multi-dimensional arrays in C. Note that if you use C++, that for the most part, these examples could be used as well.

 README.md
 =========

 This file.

-Two and three static and dynamic arrays in C.

 Makefile
 ========